MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 1. Here we are able to listen out for a specifc event that is being emitted to the specific socket

-We can even listen out for generic events such as connecting, and disconnection ... events that every single socket connection has to perform!
+We can even listen out for generic events such as connecting, and disconnection ... events that every single socket connection has to perform.
 Therefore lets create a socket listener using the on method that listens for when a client connects

 In the stubbed out function event listeners lets add the event listener for when a socket connects!